 - Shifting and Sharing Power: Public Health’s Charge in Building Community Power — NACCHO Exchange article

-- Primer on Power-building, Housing Justice and Health Equity —Report coauthored with RTTC
+- Primer on Power-building, Housing Justice and Health Equity — Report co-authored with Right to the City (RTTC)

 - Connecting the Dots: Health Inequities, Power, and the Potential for Public Health’s Transformational Role — HIP blog post